ludcaso5/numerical-methods-resolution-and-visualization/README.md

-# numerical methods resolution and visualization
+# Numerical Methods Resolution and Visualization

-Interactive Python applications for exploring numerical methods through graphical interfaces and visual outputs.
+Interactive Python applications for solving and visualizing numerical problems through graphical user interfaces.

-The project contains two tools: a root-finding visualizer and a two-dimensional linear dynamical-system solver.
+The repository contains two applications: a root-finding tool that compares several numerical algorithms and a two-dimensional linear dynamical-system solver combining numerical, symbolic, and graphical analysis.

 ## Root-Finding Visualizer

-The root-finding application implements and compares several numerical methods:
+The root-finding application allows the user to define a function, select a numerical method and tolerance, compute a root, and inspect how the numerical approximation converges.

+Implemented methods include:

 - Bisection
 - Secant method